MPMG-DCC-UFMG/F05-Mobile-dashboard/README.md

 Services used to provide features into this project:

-* [ViaCep](https://viacep.com.br/): free webservice to query CEP in Brazil, not necessary to create account but don't return latitude and longitude
 * [Cep Aberto](https://cepaberto.com/): free webservice to query CEP in Brazil.

 ## 2. Configuration